 Around 1.2 million vehicles were fitted with the so called ‘defeat devices’ which are illegal under English and EU law and all owners of affected vehicles are potential claimants, regardless of whether they still have the car or have since sold it

-We are acting on a No Win No Fee basis regardless of how many affected vehicles you own so there is no financial risk to you if you lose and you will not be required to make any payment unless the claim is won or settles successfully.
+We are acting on a No Win No Fee basis regardless of how many affected vehicles you own so you won’t pay our fees if you lose and you will only be required to make any payment unless the claim is won or settles successfully.

 What do you need to join the group action?